If you can’t see my mirrors, I can’t see you. It’s a well-known phrase and it’s so apt, including when it comes to towing a caravan.

 Top towing mirror tips

-- When not in use, keeping your towing mirrors in a storage bag will help prevent scratching.
+- When not in use, keeping your towing mirrors in a storage bag will help prevent scratching, especially to the mirror surface.

 - Tolerances in the casings of door mirrors do vary from car to car, especially on older vehicles.

-- For models with straps, make sure there is sufficient length to go around your mirror housing.
+- For models with straps, make sure there’s sufficient length to go around your mirror housing.

 - Remember to remove your extension mirrors when not towing.